 Tip #6: Trapizzino

-Trapizzino is a play on words that comes from the union of the two words tramezzino, the Italian sandwich, and pizza.
-It was invented ten years ago by pizza maker Stefano Callegari and is a triangle shaped pizza pocket, stuffed with all the Italian goodness.
+Trapizzino is a play on words that comes from the union of the words „tramezzino“ (the Italian sandwich) and „pizza“.
+It was invented ten years ago by pizza maker Stefano Callegari and is a triangle-shaped pizza pocket stuffed with all sorts of Italian goodness.

-The stuffings reach from classic Roman recipes to traditional recipes from other regions of Italy.
-Another street food the restaurant is famous for is ‘Supplì’.
-The little risotto rice balls, made with Carnaroli rice, breaded with Trapizzini bread crumbs, deep fried and stuffed with many surprises.
+The fillings range from classic Roman recipes to traditional recipes from other regions of Italy.
+Another street food the restaurant is famous for is „Supplì“ — little risotto rice balls made with Carnaroli rice, breaded with trapizzino breadcrumbs, deep-fried, and stuffed with many surprises.

-Trapizzino is offering some traditional Italian dolci as well, tiramisu or a Dolce Trapizzino with housemade ice cream.
+Trapizzino offers some traditional Italian „dolci“ as well, such as tiramisu or a Dolce Trapizzino with house-made ice cream.

 -